Australia Rejects NZ Plea to Stop Returning Convicted Criminals

 Dutton’s remarks came after Ardern aired concerns about the policy ahead of a meeting Friday with Australian counterpart Scott Morrison in Melbourne, ABC News reports.

-“It’s having a corrosive effect on our relationship, so I’ll continue to raise it,” she told reporters Thursday.
+“It’s having a corrosive effect on our relationship, so I’ll continue to raise it,” Ardern, a former president of the International Union of Socialist Youth, told reporters Thursday.

-New Zealand and Australia offer each other automatic residency rights and almost 700,000 Kiwis have made the trip over the Tasman Sea to take advantage of their larger neighbour’s economy.
+New Zealand and Australia offer each other automatic residency rights and almost 700,000 Kiwis have made the trip across the Tasman Sea to take advantage of their larger neighbour’s economy.

+The left-wing Ardern has served as the leader of the NZ Labour Party since 1 August 2017 and took office as prime minister on 26 October 2017.

+Before politics she worked in London as a senior policy adviser in an 80-person unit of then-British prime minister Tony Blair.

 .